MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-keyword-queries-and-search-conditions.md

 ## Search tips and tricks

 - The timezone for all searches is Coordinated Universal Time (UTC).
-Changing timezones for your organziation isn't currently supported.
+Changing timezones for your organization isn't currently supported.
 - Keyword searches aren't case-sensitive.
 For example, **cat** and **CAT** return the same results.
 - The Boolean operators **AND**, **OR**, **NOT**, and **NEAR** must be uppercase.
 - A space between two keywords or two  `property:value` expressions is the same as using **AND**.
 For example,  `from:"Sara Davis" subject:reorganization` returns all messages sent by Sara Davis that contain the word reorganization in the subject line.